Vyndicta/Celestial/docs/celestial-accelerator-docs/FPGA.md

 The FPGA implementation successfully demonstrates that the Celestial accelerator provides a substantial performance improvement over a software-only approach, even with a notable decrease in clock frequency.

 Key areas for future optimization include:
-1.  **Pipelining the $x^{-3/2}$ module:** Further pipelining the `NegThreeHalfExpRefine` stage could significantly improve the maximum operating frequency.
+1. Pipelining the $$x^{-3/2}$$ module: Further pipelining the `NegThreeHalfExpRefine` stage could significantly improve the maximum operating frequency.
-2.  **Optimizing BPU activity:** During the velocity update phase, the BPU broadcasting its position is idle.
+2. Optimizing BPU activity: During the velocity update phase, the BPU broadcasting its position is idle.
 Eliminating this idle state by broadcasting and computing at once could nearly double the performance in the worst case scenarios.

 # To implement a chipyard design on an FPGA:
 # Requirments